Pashtun National Jirga: Historical significance of Bannu

 The choice of Bannu for hosting the jirga had historical significance.
 On 21 June 1947, the city was host to the Bannu Resolution, in which Pashtun politicians demanded that the British Empire give them the option of independence for Pashtunistan, comprising all Pashtun territories in British India, rather than making them join the new Dominion of Pakistan.

 The city was also home to the Faqir of Ipi (Mirzali Khan) during his student life, who would later lead a guerilla fight against the British Empire and Pakistan from his base in Gurwek, North Waziristan.

 The 25 points

-During the concluding session on 14 March 2022, the Pashtun National Jirga demanded that:
+During the concluding session on 14 March 2022, the Bannu Jirga demanded that: